Home

 If your goal is build strength, keep your reps between 1-5 per set.
 You will be pushing heavy loads so perform no more than 5 sets per exercise.
 For optimum EPOC, keep rest periods short.

-If you are new to strength training, go with a full body workout.
+If you are new to strength training routines, go with a full body workout.
 Veterans can focus on their weak areas.

 Change your routine after 4-6 weeks or sooner if you stop making gains.